Theme and Structure

 Arts One is two-term course (September to April) worth 18 credits: 6 each in first-year English, History and Philosophy. (*Note that students may continue on to Major in their chosen field, not necessarily english, history or philosophy).
 Each week one of the professors on the teaching team gives the lecture on a book, film, or other work that is being studied that week, so students have access to all professors on the teaching team.
 There are also guest lecturers, for example a specialization faculty member or an author directly related to one of the works.

 The majority of students’ time in Arts One is in the smaller groups: students meet in seminar groups of 20 students twice a week, with the same professor all year.
 They also meet in tutorial groups of four students once a week led by their professor.
 The tutorials are devoted to peer feedback on writing.
-Please see A Week in Arts One for more information.
+Visit A Week In Arts One page for more details.

 Arts One is an established approach that improves writing and critical thinking skills.
 Students in the program discuss ideas on a variety of classic and modern themes, write essays every two weeks and get peer feedback on each paper.
 At the end of the year some student papers are chosen for publication in the online Arts One Student Journal.

 “I loved Arts One!
 The learning through conversation style is genius.
 I will highly recommend it to others.”